 Having said that, stocks tend to go up after famous investors such as Warren Buffet disclose their stock purchases.

-Recently (Mar 2022), Warren Buffet disclosed his big position in oil stock Occidental Petroleum when its share price was trading around $50.
+Recently (March 2022), Warren Buffet disclosed his big position in the oil stock Occidental Petroleum when its share price was trading around $50.

 After that, its share price shot up to close to $70 in less than 2 months.